IPv4

 • RIPE NCC (Europe) ran out in 2019

-• AFRINIC (Africa) only recently reached the final phases
+• AFRINIC (Africa) has now entered final allocation phases

 Why Scarcity Increased IPv4’s Market Value